 A recent example of attempted fraud that our feature company shared was that an outside party contacted the company with valid outstanding invoice & PO information and asked to update their banking details.
 The Vendor Master and Procurement teams jointly reached out to their established vendor contact and the contact verified that no such request was made and that it was suspected fraud.
-This control prevented over $900K in payments being issued to a fraudulent account.
+This control prevented over $900K in payments from being issued to a fraudulent account.

 iPollingTM Results Review